mrushyendra/Chalk/README.md

 Variable State Independent Decaying Sum (VSIDS) heuristic to reduce the amount of backtracking.

-CDCL-SAT must be fed a file containing CNF boolean formulas in the [DIMACS format](Variable State Independent Decaying Sum).
+Chalk must be fed a file containing CNF boolean formulas in the [DIMACS format](http://www.satcompetition.org/2009/format-benchmarks2009.html).
 For any given formula that is satisfiable, CDCL-SAT outputs 'sat', followed by a whitespace separated list of literals that serve as a satisfiable truth assignment for the variables in the formula.
 If a given formula is unsatisfiable, it simply